sourcegraph/handbook/content/departments/engineering/dev/tools/scaletesting.md

 may only be caught when operating under particular scale.
 Typically, this enables to approximate a customer instance usage pattern to ensure that our application will perform within acceptable boundaries in that context.

-Join the [#wg-test-at-scale](https://sourcegraph.slack.com/archives/C040LV3PS4C) Slack channel to join conversations about its use, both from theperspective of an engineer using it to test things or to follow or contribute to its development.
+Join the [#wg-test-at-scale](https://sourcegraph.slack.com/archives/C040LV3PS4C) Slack channel to join conversations about its use, both from the perspective of an engineer using it to test things or to follow or contribute to its development.

 ## Scaling VS Customer Tiers

 It is important to make the distinction that by scale here, we're referring to the scale of operations from the perspective of a customer.
 So we're talking in terms of number of repositories, their size and the number of users.
-This is not directly about observing far we can scale horizontally or vertically a given service, though this can be achieved though the same mean.
+This is not directly about observing how far we can scale horizontally or vertically a given service, though this can be achieved though the same mean.

-The common vocabulary being used to talk about scaling from the persective of a customer is described in details over [tiers of strategic accounts](https://docs.google.com/spreadsheets/d/1n-KfGc8m1w09rIzNKm5tRxAYmP4-w11CVOCplMvVazk/edit#gid=1172385107).
-Therefore, we it's best to use it (_LARGE_, _XL_, _2XL_ and _3XL_) to frame which kind of customer a test would target.
+The common vocabulary being used to talk about scaling from the persective of a customer is described in details over at [tiers of strategic accounts](https://docs.google.com/spreadsheets/d/1n-KfGc8m1w09rIzNKm5tRxAYmP4-w11CVOCplMvVazk/edit#gid=1172385107).
+Therefore, it's best to use the terminology _LARGE_, _XL_, _2XL_ and _3XL_ to frame which kind of customer a test would target.

 ## ScaleTesting Instance